Morning, Tuesday, 11th July 2017

 Please note the date of this seminar has changed.

-Assessing the practicalities of delivering devolution to London, and its potential for driving economic growth and competitiveness.
+This seminar will assess the practicalities of delivering devolution to London, and its potential for driving economic growth and competitiveness.

 The discussion follows the recently announced Memorandum of Understanding on further devolution to London, which includes proposals to devolve powers and responsibilities in the areas of business rate retention, infrastructure delivery and skills services.
-It also follows the London Finance Commission’s recent Devolution: a capital idea report, which recommended devolving and introducing new taxes, duties and levies to London - including greater control over property taxes, the apprenticeship levy, air passenger duty and vehicle excise duty - in order to boost public services, competitiveness, skills, employment and infrastructure.
+It also follows the London Finance Commission’s Devolution: a capital idea report, which recommended devolving and introducing new taxes, duties and levies to London - including greater control over property taxes, the apprenticeship levy, air passenger duty and vehicle excise duty - in order to boost public services, competitiveness, skills, employment and infrastructure.

 The conference will bring together key policymakers with a range of professionals, including colleges and training providers, universities, employers and trade associations, transport operators, construction companies, developers, investors and banks, businesses and their advisors, local authorities, representatives of citizen and community groups, social and academic commentators, charities and campaigning organisations, along with reporters from the national and trade press and other interested parties.